 Are you working with anyone else in the CPPHS on this project?

 “My research associate, Dr. Ajay Maccha, leads our laboratory efforts.
 We are in discussions with Dr. Bo Zhang to assist with the design of our human studies.
 Dr. Ellen Smit is also being consulted on how we might address the assessment of populations for nitrate-nitrite-nitric oxide nutritional status.
-Dr. Robert Tanguay of OSU’s Sinnhuber Aquatic Research Laboratory has also been very helpful in the design of studies to utilize zebrafish to address these questions.”
+Dr. Robyn Tanguay of OSU’s Sinnhuber Aquatic Research Laboratory has also been very helpful in the design of studies to utilize zebrafish to address these questions.”

 Why is research important in the field of nutrition and dietetics?